jeffreycwitt/pl399/docs/10-beyond-the-book.md

 And at the end I want to ask a final speculative question: whether or not new technologies is of necessity a threat or whether it can be complimentary.
 If it can both be threatening and complimentary, then I'm interested in defining the conditions under which new media threatens and under which new media compliments or even enriches.

-# Assignment:

-(This assignment is better introduced at beginning of the semester) Reading and Writing Journal

 # Review